360-hours of training

 The training provided is in the area of Maintenance Mechanics, an area of coursework created as a response to high employer demand in Stanislaus County.

 Applicants must attend this informational orientation to determine eligibility and apply for the VOLT, CDBG scholarship program.
-Register for eligibility orientation at the link below.

 To determine your eligibility for the CDBG scholarship program you must meet the requirements below.
 The information you provided by you will be verified.
 Information provided by you should be true and correct to the best of your knowledge.
 You will be asked to provide information pertaining, but not limited to employment status, COVID-19 impact status about your former or current employment, household income eligibility, ethnicity,

 • Be 18+ years of age at the time of enrollment.

 • Be a resident of Modesto, Ca.

 • Supply a copy of your valid driver’s license or state ID

 • Supply a copy of your High School Diploma or G.E.D.

 • Complete City of Modesto CDBG data form.

 Provide verification that you have lost your job or have been adversely impacted by COVID-19 and to determine household income eligibility as required by CDBG in one or more of the following ways: